movabletype/mt-docs-data-api-reference/pages.md

           ]
         }

-## listEntriesForAsset [/sites/{site_id}/assets/{asset_id}/entries(?search, searchFields, limit, offset, sortBy, sortOrder, fields, includeIds, excludeIds, status, maxComments, maxTrackbacks, no_text_filter)]
+## listPagesForAsset [/sites/{site_id}/assets/{asset_id}/pages(?search, searchFields, limit, offset, sortBy, sortOrder, fields, includeIds, excludeIds, status, maxComments, maxTrackbacks, no_text_filter)]

-### New in v2.0: Retrieve a list of entries that related with specific asset.
+### New in v2.0: Retrieve a list of pages that related with specific asset.
 [GET]

-+ Authorization is required if want to include unpublished entries.
++ Authorization is required if want to include unpublished pages.

 **Status Code**

 Code | Status | Description
 ---- | ------ | -----------
 200 | OK | No Errors.
-403 | Forbidden | Do not have permission to retrieve the list of entries.
+403 | Forbidden | Do not have permission to retrieve the list of pages.
 404 | Not Found | Site or Asset not found.

 **Permissions**

-+ edit_entry
++ manage_pages
-    + for retrieve unpublished entry
+    + for retrieve unpublished page

 + Parameters
     + site_id (required, number) ...
 The site ID.
     + asset_id (required, number) ...
 The asset ID.
     + search (optional, string) ...
 Search query.
     + searchFields = `title,body,more,keywords,excerpt,basename` (optional, string) ...
 The comma separated field name list to search.
     + limit = `10` (optional, number) ...
-Maximum number of entries to retrieve.
+Maximum number of pages to retrieve.
     + offset = `0` (optional, number) ...
 0-indexed offset.
     + sortBy = `authored_on` (optional, string) ...
 The field name for sort.
 You can specify one of following values<ul><li>authored_on</li><li>title</li><li>created_on</li><li>modified_on</li></ul>
-    + sortOrder = `descend` (optional, string) ... <dl><dt>descend</dt><dd>(default) Return entries in descending order.</dd><dt>ascend</dt><dd>Return entries in ascending order.</dd></dl>
+    + sortOrder = `descend` (optional, string) ... <dl><dt>descend</dt><dd>(default) Return pages in descending order.</dd><dt>ascend</dt><dd>Return pages in ascending order.</dd></dl>
     + fields (optional, string) ...
-The field list to retrieve as part of the Entries resource.
+The field list to retrieve as part of the Pages resource.
 That list should be separated by comma.
 If this parameter is not specified, All fields will be returned.
     + includeIds (optional, string) ...
-The comma separated ID list of entries to include to result.
+The comma separated ID list of pages to include to result.
     + excludeIds (optional, string) ...
-The comma separated ID list of entries to exclude from result.
+The comma separated ID list of pages to exclude from result.
     + status (optional, string) ...
 Filter by container entry's status. <dl><dt>Draft</dt><dd>entry_status is 1.</dd><dt>Publish</dt><dd>entry_status is 2.</dd><dt>Review</dt><dd>entry_status is 3.</dd><dt>Future</dt><dd>entry_status is 4.</dd><dt>Spam</dt><dd>entry_status is 5.</dd></dl>
     + maxComments (optional, number) ...
 This is an optional parameter.
-Maximum number of entries to retrieve as part of the Entries resource.
-If this parameter is not supplied, no entries will be returned.
+Maximum number of pages to retrieve as part of the Pages resource.
+If this parameter is not supplied, no pages will be returned.
     + maxTrackbacks (optional, number) ...
 This is an optional parameter.
-Maximum number of received trackbacks to retrieve as part of the Entries resource.
+Maximum number of received trackbacks to retrieve as part of the Pages resource.
 If this parameter is not supplied, no trackbacks will be returned.
     + no_text_filter = `0` (optional, number) ...
 If you want to fetch the raw text, set to '1'.
 New in v2

 + Response 200 (application/json)